 - Play in the rain.
 Get in touch with your inner child + splash in some puddles and get good and drenched.

 - Pay your taxes.
 If you’re getting a refund, you’re likely pumped.
-If you have to pay like I do, it’s a real downer.
-Either way, pay those puppies by April 17.
+If you have to pay as I did last year, it’s a real downer.
+Either way, pay that puppy by April 15.

 - Do good for the environment by celebrating Earth Day (April 22)!
 Go out and beautify your community or implement strategies to reduce waste.
 Volunteering will warm your heart and make the earth a better place.